nutanix/karbon-platform-services/workshops/kps-projects-facefeed/index.rst

 Deploying Functions
 +++++++++++++++++++

-Karbon Services for IoT Functions allow developers to directly build and execute business logic to correlate, filter, or transform data in standard languages such as Python or Go without the burden of maintaining underlying operating systems or runtimes.
+Karbon Platform Services for IoT Functions allow developers to directly build and execute business logic to correlate, filter, or transform data in standard languages such as Python or Go without the burden of maintaining underlying operating systems or runtimes.

 #.
-From the **Karbon Services for IoT** management portal, select :fa:`bars` **> Projects > Facefeed > Apps & Data > Functions > + Add Function**.
+From the **Karbon Platform Services for IoT** management portal, select :fa:`bars` **> Projects > Facefeed > Apps & Data > Functions > + Add Function**.

 #.
 Fill out the following fields to create the first function: